This course is open for applications

 Through practical assignments, live projects and technical workshops you will develop key skills in scheduling, production management, budgeting, life drawing, visualisation, networking, marketing, and research.

 Study support is also provided throughout and offers valuable advice and guidance for both home and overseas students on a range of matters including presentation skills support and coursework preparation.

 Showcase your work

 Take a look at some of our students' exhibits on Tumblr.

 Careers / Further study

 We are looking for highly motivated creative students with some prior experience in animation or a related area.
-Usually applicants will have an honours degree in the Visual Arts but those with other academic qualifications or relevant professional experience are also encouraged to apply.
+Usually applicants will have an undergraduate degree in the Visual Arts but those with other academic qualifications or relevant professional experience are also encouraged to apply.

 How to apply

 We accept applications throughout the year but if you are working to a funding deadline, you should build this into your application process.